-- → Become a member of the Society.
-Membership is free and helps us to raise our influence among the general public and medical profession.
-Call us on +44(0)1653 692583 or become a member online at www.encephalitis.info - Be part of our Team Encephalitis Volunteers.
-Email us on mail@encephalitis.info or call us on +44(0)1653 692583 to find out more about it. - → Take part in World Encephalitis Day 22nd February each year. - → Connect with us on social media Facebook, Twitter & YouTube. - → Make a donation Call us on +44(0)1653 692583, or email our fundraising team on fundraising@encephalitis.info
+- Join us Encephalitis International.
+It is free and helps us to raise our influence among the general public and medical profession.
+Call us on +44(0)1653 692583 or join online at www.encephalitis.info - Take part in World Encephalitis Day 22nd February each year. - Connect with us on social media Facebook, Instagram, TikTok, LinkedIn & YouTube - Make a donation or fundraise for us Call us on +44(0)1653 692583, or email our fundraising team on fundraising@encephalitis.info